williamdemeo/Math165-Spring2015/README.md

 The second best time/place to ask a question is on our [google groups Q&A forum](https://groups.google.com/d/forum/math165-spring2015).

-Finally, if you prefer to keep your question private, you may email one of the instructors.

 There are two ways to post on our google groups forum:

 1. visit the page https://groups.google.com/d/forum/math165-spring2015 and